zephyrproject-rtos/zephyr/doc/reference/resource_management/index.rst

   completion code is stored as the signal value.
-* Callback: a function pointer is provided by the client along with an opaque pointer, and on completion of the operation the function is invoked with the pointer and the operation completion code.
+* Callback: a function pointer is provided by the client along with an opaque pointer, and on completion of the operation the function is invoked with the manager, the client data, the manager state, the operation completion code, and the user-provided pointer.
 * Spin-wait: the client is required to check for operation completion using the :cpp:func:`onoff_client_fetch_result()` function.